cpulover-projects/backend-ecommerce-web-app/README.md

    [Query Methods](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#jpa.query-methods.query-creation)
 2. Customer base path for REST API in [application.properties]()
-3. Disable certain HTTP methods for certain Entities: create Spring Data REST Configuration with @Configuration implements RepositoryRestConfigurer
+3. Create Spring Data REST Configuration with @Configuration implements RepositoryRestConfigurer for custom configuration [[DataRestConfig]()]
-[[DataRestConfig]()]
+   - Disable certain HTTP methods for certain Entities
+   - Expose Entity id fields for the API
+     - Inject JPA entity manager (recommend by the constructor): to retrieve list of all Entity types
+     - Alternative method: declare field by uppercase ```Id``` instead of ```id```.
+However, this is not a documented feature -> not recommend

-## Notes
+### Notes
 - @CreationTimestamp & @UpdateTimestamp
 [[Product]()]
 - Using @Data on both Entity classes in the OneToMany relationship may cause bug -> Use @Data for one side, @Getter and @Setter for the other.